trigger/trigger/docs/usage/netdevices.rst

 RANCID
 ------

-This is the easiest method to get running assuming you've already got a RANCID instance to leverage.
+If you've already got a RANCID instance in your environment, this is the easiest method to get running.
 At this time, however, the metadata available from RANCID is very limited and populates only the following fields for each `~trigger.netdevices.Netdevice` object:

-:nodeName:
-    The device hostname.

-:manufacturer:
-    The representative name of the hardware manufacturer.
-This is also used to dynamically populate the ``vendor`` attribute on the device object

-:vendor:
-    The canonical vendor name used internally by Trigger.
-This will always be a single, lowercased word, and is automatically set when a device object is created.

-:deviceType:
-    One of ('SWITCH', 'ROUTER', 'FIREWALL').
-This is currently a hard-coded value for each manufacturer.

-:adminStatus:
-    If RANCID says the device is ``'up'``, then this is set to ``'PRODUCTION'``; otherwise it's set to ``'NON-PRODUCTION'``.
+* nodeName
+* manufacturer
+* deviceType
+* adminStatus

 The support for RANCID comes in two forms: single or multiple instance.